TrailBlazersInc/TrailBlazers/documentation/M5_Testing_and_Code_Review.md

 - **Recommendation Usability**

-  - **Verification:** This test suite simulates a user to get the top 5 recommendation list.
-The focus is on parsing user's weight for location, speed and distance to the backend and the matching algorithm will be executed to display the recommendation list within the target response time of 4 seconds.
-We use Espresso's onView().check(matches(isDisplayed())) to ensure the timer does not stop until the component is well displayed for the user.
-The test logs let us know if the system is executed within out expected response time.
+  - **Verification:** This test suite simulates a user request to ensure that at least one valid jogging buddy is displayed.
+The focus is on verifying the correct parsing of user preferences for location, speed, distance, and availability to the backend.
+The matching algorithm is then executed, and the UI must successfully display the most suitable jogging partner.
+We use Espresso's onView().check(matches(isDisplayed())) to confirm that a recommendation appears on the screen.
+The test logs will indicate whether the system successfully returns a match for the user.

   - **Log Output**
     ```
-    Test 3: Successfully get recommendation in 379ms!
+    Test 3: Successfully displayed a recommended jogging buddy!
     ```

 - **Manage Profile Usability**